Function Call

 String: String to convert

-Converts full-width characters within the string to half-width characters.
-Applies to full-width alphanumeric symbols and katakana as per the full-width to half-width correspondence table.
+Converts full-width characters to half-width characters.
+Full-width alphanumeric characters and katakana are the targets.

-For example, to convert full-width characters in the string value of the cell specified by [PRO_CD] to half-width characters, do the following:
+For example, to convert full-width characters to half-width characters in the string value of the cell specified by [PRO_CD], use the following:

 @jis